Editor's Picks: Best Gaming Destinations

 DZ Comics & Gaming opened in 2013 and is a hub for card and video game enthusiasts in Moore.
 The gaming tables on-site are open to players to try out a variety of games.
 If you find one you love, buy it at the shop and maybe even sign up for a tournament.
 The business hosts events regularly and posts them to their Facebook page, www.facebook.com/dzcomicsandgaming.

 Step inside Oklahoma City's first virtual reality arcade Upward VR at Penn Square Mall and gear up to experience a totally new world.
 Although it's pricier than traditional board game cafes (starting at $15 for 15 minutes), a visit to Upward VR is still much less expensive than purchasing actual virtual reality equipment.
 There are games for every age and interest.
-Browse the list at www.upwardvr.com.
+Learn more at www.facebook.com/upwardvr/.

 Oklahoma City's Game HQ is a true destination for gamers with a large retail space of role-playing games, board games, miniature games, card games, war games, family games, dice and more.
 Their 3,000-square-foot game room is available for open play and they regularly host events and tournaments for game enthusiasts.
 Entry into the game room is completely free but special events sometimes cost.
 Their schedule can be found at www.gameheadquarters.com.